snufflo/randsteg/README.md

 #### Procedure: bits injection
 Randsteg will
-1. encrypt inputted password via aes with masterkey
+1. encrypt inputted password via AES-256-CBC with PBKDF2 hashed masterkey
 2. use a CSPRNG (Cryptographically Secure Pseudorandom Number Generator) from Openssl lib for the randomized coordinates, which makes it hard to replicate results
+    - a hashtable is used to confirm every coordinate is unique
-3. encrypt coordinates via aes with masterkey and store it into a log file
+3. encrypt coordinates via AES-256-CBC with PBKDF2 hashed masterkey and store it into a log file
 4. store following additional information in the log file:
   - id for password so you can navigate through multiple passwords
   - encrypted coordinates of the pixels, where bits of the hashed password are distributed to (with its string length)